 The title of the saga that chronologically comes second in the cycle came from a mournful little dirge that made the rounds among the Memphis womenfolk lamenting the abrupt (and unlawful) loss of their men to enforced work camps.

 The year is 1911, 49 years after Lincoln signed the Emancipation Proclamation and 97 years before Barack Obama was elected President.
 One of the ways the South coped with the catastrophic effects of freed slaves from the Reconstruction period on was through men like Joe Turner — and there were many men like Joe Turner — who rounded up blacks and railroaded them into work camps for seven years.

+Herald Loomis ( Chad L. Coleman), the brooding central figure of Joe Turner's Come and Gone, bears the mark of Turner, having served his seven years and set out to resume his cruelly interrupted life by finding his wife ( Danai Gurira) — a task he hands Rutherford Selig ( Arliss Howard), a peddler and "first-class people finder."
 Before his incarceration, he was a deacon in the Abundant Life Church, but now, broken, in his black hat and black topcoat, Loomis looms like The Grim Reaper, spooking the residents at the Pittsburgh boardinghouse where he has temporarily settled for $2 a week, with two meals a day included.
-The establishment is run by a hard-nosed Seth Holly (Ernie Hudson) and his kind-hearted wife, Bertha (LaTanya Richardson Jackson), both of whom take to the stranger in opposite ways.
+The establishment is run by a hard-nosed Seth Holly ( Ernie Hudson) and his kind-hearted wife, Bertha ( LaTanya Richardson Jackson), both of whom take to the stranger in opposite ways.